dhfuzari/task-board-server/README.md

 ## Task Board Server
 A NodeJS and Express Api to create, retrieve, update and delete tasks and projects.
 It performers user authentication trought JSON Web Tokens and functionalities to register users and reset passwords.
-It uses MongoDB to store data,

 ## Tech used
 - [Docker](https://docker.com/)